Walter Nelles: Academic career

 Nelles later served on the faculty of Yale Law School where he often taught courses on the history of labor injunctions.

-Personal and death
+Personal life and death

 Nelles was a social democrat and a member of the League for Industrial Democracy during the 1920s.
 At the time of his death he was regarded by friends as a liberal rather than a socialist.

-Walter Nelles died at the age of 53 on April 1, 1937 in New Haven, Connecticut following a brief illness.
+Walter Nelles died at the age of 53 on April 1, 1937, in New Haven, Connecticut, following a brief illness.